 When you realize you’ve sent something to the wrong address, it can be pretty frustrating.
 However, if the item hasn’t been delivered, there’s still the possibility of getting it on track to its intended destination.
 If the item has been delivered, things get a bit more complicated, but you may still be able to correct the problem.

 Generally, you should first contact the mail service to determine what steps you can take.
 Sometimes, the carrier may be willing to send an employee to the incorrect address to pick up the item.
 You can also attempt to contact the person who may have received your mail in error.
-If the person who received your mail is unwilling to give it to you, it’s considered a mail theft, which is a crime.
-In the worst case scenario, if you contact the recipient and he or she insists on keeping the package, you can report the incident as mail theft to the carrier and/or police.
+If the person who received your mail is unwilling to give it to you, it’s considered mail theft, which is illegal.
+In the worst-case scenario, if you contact the recipient and he or she insists on keeping the package, you can report the incident as mail theft to the carrier and/or police.

 Below, we’ve outlined the steps you should take by retailer or shipping service.